 How are we doing?
-There are approximately 718.22 miles of rail line owned by WisDOT.
-This includes approximately 12 miles of track from Plymouth to Sheboygan Falls and approximately eight miles of track from Fitchburg to Oregon, which were reactivated in 2015.
-In 2015, 55.33 miles were improved to meet FRA Class 2 standards through WisDOT funded projects and 12.05 miles of rail line deteriorated to below FRA Class 2 standards due to poor tie conditions.
-A total of 452.76 of the 718.22 miles of track (63.0 percent) met the department goal.
-This is a 43.28 mile increase from 2014 to 2015 in the number of miles that meet the standard.
+There are approximately 718 miles of rail line owned by WisDOT.
+In 2016, an additional 70.6 miles were improved to meet FRA Class 2 standards through WisDOT funded projects and zero miles of rail line deteriorated to below FRA Class 2 standards.
+A total of 523.36 of the 718.22 miles of track (72.9 percent) met the FRA standards.
+This is a 9.9 percentage point increase from 2015 to 2016 in the number of miles that meet the standards.
+However, the relatively large increase in 2016 is somewhat anomalous and is not anticipated to occur every year.
+Several multi-year improvement projects were completed in 2016 and contributed to this measure.